Welcome to the dip academy, a free online resource for definitions,

 If you would like access to special categories for your business or an organisation, contact Fran on email@example.com.

-You can display your deal to males, females or both.
+You can display your deal to males, females or all.

 The deal type can be described as the type of deal you want to publish.
-There are currently 4 types to choose from.
-Voucher, discount code, book now and no voucher.
+There are currently 2 types to choose from.
+Voucher or Call To Action.

 For instore deals, the voucher is the standard format that must be shown to the cashier at checkout.
 The dip user’s phone will prompt them to show the cashier the voucher on their phone.
-It will further prompt the cashier to press a button on the phone that removes the deal.
-It’s important that you ensure the cashier knows about the deal, knows how to apply it to the customer’s bill and knows how to remove it from the customer’s device.
+It’s important that you ensure the cashier knows about the deal and knows how to apply it to the customer’s bill.
+When the app user redeems it, they have 1 hour before its removed automatically.

-For eCommerce deals, the discount code is the standard format and it displays a code that can be applied on your website or app.
+For all other deal types, you can choose your Call To Action from a list.
+When the user presses the button, they will be redirected to your website or your phone number.
+You have the option to display a discount code.
 You must ensure the code works as it should.
 At present, unique single use discount codes cannot be added.

-The expiration is the date and time that your deal is no longer valid for use by your customers.
-Remember, it is not the date and time in which we’ll stop showing your deal to dip users.
+The expiration is the date your deal is no longer valid for use by your customers.
+Remember, it is not the date in which we’ll stop showing your deal to dip users.
 Although we’ll do our best to remove your deal when it expires, the only way to ensure this happens is to switch the deal off manually.

 To accurately and legally serve a deal on members of the public you are required by advertising laws to provide terms and conditions.
-You have the option of uploading full text terms and conditions, entering a link to a website, tailoring your own preferred method or leaving it blank.
+You have the option of typing full text terms and conditions (up to 8000 characters), entering a link to a website or leaving it blank.
 Your terms and conditions are part of the agreement between you and dip users.
 This means we won’t accept responsibility should something go wrong as a result of unclear or unfair terms.

-We segmented high-fall areas into a large number of shopping locations and each location is different in size.
-You can only choose 1 shopping location in which to place your deal.
+We segmented high foot-fall areas into a large number of shopping locations and each location is different in size.
+You can choose up to 5 shopping locations in which to place your deal.
 However, you do have the option to create the same deal more than once and place it elsewhere.
 When a relevant dip user physically enters your chosen shopping location your deal will appear on their deal feed.

 You should carefully consider where you place your deals and what kind of deals they are in order to maximise your conversion rate.
-As a rule of thumb, the further away your deal is from your own shopping location, the higher the percentage you give off should be.
-This is because you need to really entice your target market in to travelling further distances.
+As a rule of thumb, the further away your deal is from your own shop, the higher the discount should be.
+This is because you need to really entice your target market into travelling further distances.

 The RRP is the recommended retail price.
-If you’re offering a product or consumable tell dip users what they would ordinarily pay if they didn’t have a dip deal.
-If your deal is more generic, just tell them what your average customer spends with you.
+If you’re offering a product or consumable, enter the cost of what you would ordinarily sell it at.
+If your deal is more generic, enter your average customer spend.

 This is the amount you’re willing to spend on a daily basis.
 There is no minimum or maximum budget spend however the lowest Cost-Per-Click, or CPC, is £0.20.
 You will never spend more than your daily budget on each given day but it will be reset each day until your deal is no longer active.
 You might not spend your entire daily budget each day and lots of factors will impact this.
 If you find that you do consistently spend your entire daily budget, it’s an indicator that your deal is popular and you should consider scaling up with a budget increase so more people see it.
 You can use your budget to ensure you don’t give out more deals than you have inventory or are willing to redeem.

 When you’re finished creating and targeting your deal it’s ready to publish.
-Be careful though, once your deal is published it cannot be edited and if you make a mistake you’ll need to delete it and start over.
-When published, your deal will start displaying in consumer’s deal feeds almost immediately, provided they fall into your targeting parameters of course.
-You can pause or delete your deal at any time and create as many as you like.
-If you pause or delete the deal, it will stop appearing in consumer deal feeds, however there may be a small delay.
-It will also remain if a consumer already saved your deal.
+When published, your deal will start displaying in consumer’s deal feeds almost immediately, provided they fall into your targeting parameters.
+You can switch your deal on or off at any time and create as many as you like.
+If you pause the deal, it will stop appearing in consumer deal feeds, however there may be a very small delay.
+It may also remain if a consumer already saved your deal.
 For these reasons, it’s essential that you double and triple check your deal is accurate and error free before publishing it.

 We populate dip user’s deal feeds with various deals for each of their chosen categories in each shopping location they visit.
 Sometimes consumers interested in popular categories in popular locations run out of space in their deal feed.
 When this happens a bidding system comes into play and we display deals with the highest CPC.
 Because the bidding is amongst deals in the same category in the same location at the same time, it remains competitive but fair.
 For example, a coffee shop will not have to bid against a car manufacturer.
 If you don’t want to bid higher than the minimum CPC, your deal might still rank on dip users’ deal feeds when your competitors’ budget runs out or they switch off their deal.

-We’ll show you the impressions, clicks and saves of each of your deals to help you make strategic marketing decisions.
+We’ll show you the impressions, clicks, saves and average cpc of each of your deals to help you make strategic marketing decisions.

-As we don’t take payment for your sales, we cannot measure the deal redemption rate for you, so you should do this yourself in-store or through your eCommerce website or app.
+As we don’t take commisssion from your sales, we cannot measure the deal redemption rate for you, so you should do this yourself in-store or through your eCommerce website or app.

 You can use these analytics, your own third-party analytics and self-measured data to assess how well your deals are performing.
 Saves cannot be greater in number than clicks, and clicks cannot be greater in number than impressions.
 As an advertiser, you want all 3 of these figures to be as close together as possible.
 If they are very far apart, you should consider switching off your deal and optimising a new one.
 Trial and error is your friend!